 Avoid touching surfaces unnecessary as it can be a spot for infected droplets to breed.
 Also, avoid touching your face, nose, eyes and masks again and again.

-Wash your hands with soap and water when needed and make sure to cover your nose and mouth the whole time unless it becomes a problem.
+Please wash your hands with soap and water when needed and make sure to cover your nose and mouth the whole time unless it becomes a problem.

 POINTS TO NOTE AT THE TIME OF ARRIVAL